quangtuanitmo18/Viettel-Digital-Talent-2024/NguyenQuangTuan-cuoi-ky-gd-1/outputs/k8s/README.md

 </div>
 <br>

-**Kubectl** là công cụ dòng lệnh để giao tiếp với Kubernetes.
-Nó cho phép thực hiện các thao tác như deploy ứng dụng, quản lý tài nguyên, kiểm tra logs,...
-Một số lệnh phổ biến của kubectl bao gồm:
+**Kubectl** is the command-line tool for interacting with Kubernetes.
+It allows you to perform operations such as deploying applications, managing resources, checking logs, etc. Some common kubectl commands include:

-`kubectl apply -f <file.yaml>`: Áp dụng cấu hình từ tệp YAML.
+`kubectl apply -f <file.yaml>`: Apply configuration from a YAML file.
-`kubectl get <resource>`: Liệt kê các tài nguyên (pods, services, deployments, etc.).
+`kubectl get <resource>`: List resources (pods, services, deployments, etc.).
-`kubectl describe <resource> <name>`: Hiển thị chi tiết về một tài nguyên cụ thể.
+`kubectl describe <resource> <name>`: Show details about a specific resource.
-`kubectl logs <pod>`: Xem logs của một Pod.
+`kubectl logs <pod>`: View logs of a Pod.

-**Kubelet** là một agent chạy trên mỗi node trong cluster và chịu trách nhiệm cho các Pod được phân công đến node đó.
-Nó đảm bảo rằng các containers trong một Pod đang chạy.
-Kubelet nhận các chỉ dẫn từ API server và thực hiện chúng, quản lý vòng đời của các container thông qua container runtime như Docker hoặc containerd.
+**Kubelet** is an agent that runs on each node in the cluster and is responsible for the Pods assigned to that node.
+It ensures that the containers in a Pod are running.
+Kubelet receives instructions from the API server and executes them, managing the lifecycle of containers through container runtimes like Docker or containerd.

-**Kubespray** là một dự án mã nguồn mở cung cấp Ansible playbooks để triển khai một cluster Kubernetes. Được thiết kế để dễ dàng và linh hoạt, Kubespray hỗ trợ nhiều loại hệ điều hành và môi trường cloud khác nhau.
-Nó cung cấp các tính năng như:
+**Kubespray** is an open-source project that provides Ansible playbooks to deploy a Kubernetes cluster.
+Designed to be easy and flexible, Kubespray supports various operating systems and cloud environments.
+It offers features such as:

 - Multi-node deployment.
 - High availability.